pAnhTri/will-you-be-my-boba/README.md

 - **Search by Flavor Tags:** Find drinks based on unique flavor profiles—from creamy classics to fruity delights—all curated by the community.
 - **Feeling Adventurous?** Let the app surprise you with a random drink suggestion!
+- **Anything Local?** Enable your browser's geolocation to find out which shops are the closest to you!
 - **Check Local Shops:** Curious about your favorite spot?
 See what the community thinks of their menu!
-(WIP)
 - **Share Your Favorites:** Be part of the boba-loving network—recommend your go-to drink and where to find it.

 **What are you waiting for?
 Explore, share, and sip with Will You Be My Boba!**